PageBot/PageBot/README.md

 ## What is PageBot?

-As short description PageBot is a scripted page layout program, available as Python library inside <a href="http:/drawbot.com">@DrawBotApp</a> and as a collection of stand-alone desktop applications that can be created from it.
+PageBot is a page layout program, that enables designers to create high quality documents using code.
+It is available both as Python library inside [DrawBot](https://www.drawbot.com) and as part of a collection of stand-alone desktop applications that can be created from it.

-PageBot is an initiative of <a href="http:/typenetwork.com">Type Network</a> to create a system for scriptable applications generating high quality typographic documents, supporting high quality fonts.
+Initiated by [Type Network](https:/typenetwork.com), our aim is to create a system for scriptable applications generating high quality typographic documents that support high quality fonts.

-PageBot is available under MIT Open Source license from <a href="https://github.com/TypeNetwork/PageBot">github.com/TypeNetwork/PageBot</a>.
+PageBot is available under MIT Open Source license from [github.com/TypeNetwork/PageBot](https://github.com/TypeNetwork/PageBot)

-An automatic generated manual is at <a href="https://typenetwork.github.io/PageBot/">typenetwork.github.io/PageBot</a>.
+A manual, generated automatically with PageBot, is at [typenetwork.github.io/PageBot](https://typenetwork.github.io/PageBot)

 ## Current status

-Although released as Open Source under MIT license, PageBot is still in testing alpha phase.
+Although publicly available as Open Source under an MIT license, PageBot is still in a testing/alpha phase.
 More examples need to be created to fully test all functions.

-For further development the contribution of others is highly appreciated.
+For further development, the contribution of others is highly appreciated.

 Known bugs and missing functions are: